Henkel: Competitors and anti-competitive practices

 Henkel's main competitors in its cleaning division are Unilever, Procter & Gamble and Reckitt Benckiser.
 In its beauty division, its main competitors are Unilever, Procter & Gamble, Coty, Sephora and L'Oréal.
 In its chemical and adhesive division, it has many competitors, but the main multinational competitors are Bostik and H.B.
 Fuller.

 Henkel has been found by the European Commission to have established a price-fixing cartel for washing powder in Europe, along with Procter & Gamble and Unilever, which were fined €211.2 million and €104 million respectively, in April 2011.
 As the provider of the tip-off leading to investigations, Henkel was not fined.

 Henkel was fined by Autorité de la concurrence in France in 2016 for price-fixing on personal hygiene products.

 Business units

 Henkel is organized into three business units: Adhesive Technologies, Beauty Care, and Laundry & Home Care.
-Henkel leads the global market in the field of adhesives.
+According to research by Adhesives & Sealants Industry (ASI), Henkel leads the global market in the field of adhesives.
 Henkel's Beauty Care and Laundry & Home Care consumer businesses also hold top positions in numerous markets and categories.